stanford-rc/globus.stanford.edu/scenarios.md

 <p>If ESnet transfers are also reporting 'connection failed', then the most
 likely problem is a network-level block.
 Globus Connect Personal needs to be able to make outbound connections to TCP ports 50000 through 51000.
 If that is blocked, then you will be able to start transfers, but they will not run.
-In that case, you need to check with your IT person.
-For undergrads, that is your RCC; for grads, go to the <a href="https://library.stanford.edu/contacts/tech-desk" title="Lathrop Tech Desk">Lathrop Tech Desk</a>; for everyone else, go to your <a href="https://web.stanford.edu/group/networking/dist/sunet.reports/LNA.html" title="Local Network Administrators by Department">LNA</a>.</p>
+To fix this, you will need to reach out to your IT person.
+For students (undergrads and grads), reach out to <a href="https://thehub.stanford.edu/services/student-technical-support">Student Technical Support</a> at the <a href="https://thehub.stanford.edu/">Lathrop Learning Hub</a>.
+For everyone else, go to your <a href="https://web.stanford.edu/group/networking/dist/sunet.reports/LNA.html" title="Local Network Administrators by Department">LNA</a>.</p>